Science Park station (MTR)

 Science Park (科學園站) or Pak Shek Kok (白石角站) is a proposed MTR station which may be built in Pak Shek Kok, New Territories, Hong Kong.
 The station would be on the East Rail line between University and Tai Po Market stations, serving the Hong Kong Science Park.

+The station was first proposed as part of the overall Pak Shek Kok Development, whose corresponding Environmental Impact Assessment Report was approved by the Environmental Protection Department in 1998.

 In 2021, Chief Executive Carrie Lam invited the MTR Corporation for the construction of a station at the site of the Hong Kong Education University's sports centre.
 In the Chief Executive's 2022 policy address, it was stated that the station would be commissioned by 2033.

-It is thought that a possible reason for constructing the station could be to shorten travelling distance and time between Science Park and Tai Po; currently, the only way to get to Tai Po Market using only public transport is by taking the 272K to University station and then the MTR to Tai Po Market station.
+The station will shorten travelling distance and time between Science Park and Tai Po; currently, the only way to get to Tai Po Market using only public transport is by taking the KMB Route 272K bus route to University station and then the MTR to Tai Po Market station.
 Walking to University station from Science Park takes around 20 minutes.